jcaillon/valet/tests.d/1107-self-document/results.approved.md

 ## core::getLocalStateDirectory

-Returns the path to the valet locla state directory.
+Returns the path to the valet local state directory.
 The base directory relative to which user-specific state files should be stored.
 Creates it if missing.